 - 1.3 This guide includes material on the investigation, disciplinary and criminal prosecution powers that are available to the FSA when it is performing functions as the competent authority under Part VI of the Act (Official listing).
 The Act provides a separate statutory framework within which the FSA must operate when it acts in that capacity.
-When determining whether to exercise its powers in its capacity as competent authority under Part VI, the FSA will have regard to the matters and objectives which apply to the competent authority function. - 1.4 The FSA has a range of enforcement powers, and in any particular enforcement situation, the FSA may need to consider which power to use and whether to use one or more powers.
-So in any particular case, it may be necessary to refer to a number of chapters of the guide.
+When determining whether to exercise its powers in its capacity as competent authority under Part VI, the FSA will have regard to the matters and objectives which apply to the competent authority function. - 1.4 The FSA has a range of enforcement powers, and in any particular enforcement situation, the FSA may need to consider which power to use and whether to use one

-- 1.5 Since most of the FSA's enforcement powers are derived from it, this guide contains a large number of references to the Act.
+- or more powers.
+So in any particular case, it may be necessary to refer to a number of chapters of the guide. - 1.5 Since most of the FSA's enforcement powers are derived from it, this guide contains a large number of references to the Act.
 Users of the guide should therefore refer to the Act as well as to the guide where necessary.
 In the event of a discrepancy between the Act, or other relevant legislation, and the description of an enforcement power in the guide, the provisions of the Act or the other relevant legislation prevail.
 Defined terms used in the text are shown in italic type.
-Where a word or phrase is in italics, its definition will be the one used for that word or phrase in the glossary to the FSA Handbook. - 1.6 The FSA has further enforcement powers and information gathering and investigation powers, including those listed in annex 1, which are not discussed in this guide.
-The FSA will use the powers where it considers this is appropriate in all the circumstances. - 1.7 This guide will be kept under review and amended as appropriate in the light of further experience and developing law and practice. - 1.8 The material in this guide does not form part of the FSA Handbook and is not guidance on rules, but it is 'general guidance' as defined in section 158 of the Act.
+Where a word or phrase is in italics, its definition will be the one used for that word or phrase in the glossary to the FSA Handbook. - 1.6 [deleted] - 1.7 This guide will be kept under review and amended as appropriate in the light of further experience and developing law and practice. - 1.8 The material in this guide does not form part of the FSA Handbook and is not guidance on rules, but it is 'general guidance' as defined in section 158 of the Act.
 If you have any doubt about a legal or other provision or your responsibilities under the Act or other relevant requirements, you should seek appropriate legal advice from your legal adviser.